ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 and ``Note [Implementation of UnliftedNewtypes]`` for details involving type-checking the parent data family.

 As usual for types of unlifted kind, values of unlifted data types may not be declared at the top-level.
 The top-level restriction is not fundamental (see `#17521 <https://gitlab.haskell.org/ghc/ghc/issues/17521>`_), but best discussed in a separate proposal.
-There is an interesting interaction of this restriction with nullary data-con wrappers (cf. "Effects and Interactions"), which we consider to be an implementation detail.
+Note that we don't consider nullary constructors to be top-level bindings in that regard, so nullary unlifted constructors are allowed.
+There *is* an interesting interaction of this restriction with nullary data constructor *wrappers* (cf. "Effects and Interactions"), though, which we consider to be an implementation detail.

 Dynamic Semantics
 ~~~~~~~~~~~~~~~~~